SmallPics/smallpics-php/README.md

 # smallpics-php

-A PHP client library for generating URLs with SmallPics.io.
-This package provides a simple way to build URLs with SmallPics.io processing options.
+A PHP client library for generating URLs with [SmallPics](https://www.smallpics.io).
+This package provides a simple way to build URLs with SmallPics processing options.

 ## Installation